 We have explored some of Soho’s most exciting international options for dinner but there is so much more to discover.
 Things here change rapidly and there is always somewhere new to try.
 Who knows, there may be 20 more options tomorrow from 20 more countries and then we really can eat our way around the world in Soho!

 If you are coming to visit Soho and find anywhere fantastic to eat, that we haven’t mentioned here, we would love to hear all about it!
-If you want to find all these places, handily pinned on Google maps, click here
+You can find all these places, handily pinned on Google maps.